Remortgaging in 2025 – is now the right time to fix & for how long?

 Historically the norm for the base rate has been around the 5% mark.
 For the latest view on when interest rates might rise or fall, read the latest interest rate predictions.
 The article is continually updated and reveals when the market predicts interest rates will rise, how high they will go and when they will come back down.

-UK interest rate predictions 2024 to 2028
+UK interest rate predictions 2025 to 2030

 Get a free mortgage review now

-Whichever type of mortgage you are on, it is a good time to review you mortgage and the options available to you.
+Whichever type of mortgage you are on, it is a good time to review your mortgage and the options available to you.
 The simplest trouble-free route, which I'd recommend, is to seek the help of a mortgage adviser.
 If you don't know a mortgage adviser whose opinion you trust then there are two ways to find a reputable one:

 1) Use a leading online mortgage broker